A Race To Protect His Country — And His Mother

 By new year's eve, Hurkchand was starting to feel optimistic.
 The African Union's negotiations with vaccine makers were progressing.
 His mother was still COVID-free.

 Then on Jan.
 3, at 1 a.m., Hurkchand got the call he'd been dreading.
-Thuja had tested positive.
+Thulja had tested positive.

 He raced into action.
 "Just making desperate phone calls to, you know, see if we could get her access to an ICU," he recalls.